Multi-dimensional chaos I: Classical and quantum mechanics: Introduction

-Section \ref{acoamtrtt} states a conjecture of a map between the multi-dimensional chaotic systems and random tensor theory.
-Section \ref{s} is a summary of the present investigation that includes several open questions.
+We also include two appendices.
+In appendix \ref{app:supplfig} we include several supplementary plots of the quantum pinball scattering amplitude.
 In appendix \ref{ecoasdfp} we present the explicit computation of the two-dimensional spacing distributions for the Poisson distribution of eigenvalues.